-I am now offering an MCU replacement for the CR-78 which offers the following new features:
+I am now offering (for $85 plus shipping) an MCU replacement for the CR-78 which offers the following new features:

 1) MIDI clocking of rhythms using MIDI Start, Clock and Stop.
 Ratio is fixed at 24 PPQ.
 (96 pulses per measure)

 2) MIDI module mode, in which specific notes trigger specific drum sounds.
 Velocity above 64 triggers the accent.
 MIDI channels 1-11 can be selected.

 3) 15 User programs, stored in EEPROM (The two RAM chips are no longer used)

 4) User program editing using the WS-1 method, but without needing a WS-1.